Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• The recommended creatine HCL to take is 1-2 grams per 100 lbs lean body mass per day.
+• To determine how much Creatine HCL to take, the recommended dosage is 1-2 grams per 100 lbs of lean body mass per day.

 Creatine HCL Right Dosage